 Running the wrong engine oil can result in overheating your engine causing it to shut down.

-Repair: When you find the engine oil is not correct, drain the oil and fill with the appropriate fresh air-cooled engine oil.
+Repair: When you find the engine oil is not correct, drain the oil and fill it with the appropriate fresh air-cooled engine oil.

 Low Engine Oil Level Causes a Lawn Mower to Quit